Knox White Paper

 - When the container—or device as a whole—is locked, the container encryption keys are evicted from memory.

-- In a data lock state, the Samsung device remains powered on but the user is locked out of both the Workspace and device.
-All sensitive data is protected in Credential Encrypted (CE) storage within the Workspace.
-CE storage is not available until the user provides both their device and Workspace credentials.
+- In a data lock state, the Samsung device remains powered on but the user is locked out of both the Work container and device.
+All sensitive data is protected in Credential Encrypted (CE) storage within the Work profile.
+CE storage is not available until the user provides both their device and Work profilecredentials.

 Unique advantages of Knox DualDAR